 504 plans, although not specifically covered under the compact, are treated similarly.
 However, for children birth to three the Compact doesn’t apply and the new installation early intervention (EI) provider is not required to provide services until they have determined the child is eligible.

 As a Parent Center it may benefit you to help military personnel (below) understand the requirements under IDEA as well as those provided through the Compact.

 Resources do exist to help all military families when relocating.
 They are located at each installation, and although program names and titles may differ somewhat from branch to branch, their functions are very similar.

 The School Liaison Officer (SLO), is an advisor to local school districts on the needs of military children.
 S/he knows the ropes about the local public and private schools and homeschooling options and is an excellent parent resource.
 One of the best services you can offer military families in your area is to make contact with the SLOs and build professional relationships with them.
-Contact The Branch (MPTAC) for current contact information for installations near you.
+Check your state map for current contact information for installations near you.

 The Exceptional Family Member (EFMP) Coordinator or similar personnel at the local installation.
 EFMP Coordinators should definitely be on your contact list.
-The Branch (MPTAC) has up-to-date contact listings, visit your Region’s map.
+The Branch (MPTAC) has up-to-date contact listings, visit your state map.

 Family Resource Centers (FRCs): These are also sometimes known as community service centers.
 There is one on each installation and they offer support on concerns ranging from relocation to domestic violence.

 Reserve Component Family Programs: will provide family services in a number of ways: through facility-based locations, website or by telephone.
 While these access points deliver a limited number of direct services to members and their families, they can provide referrals to other FRS resources.
 Your state map will have contact information for Family Resource Centers and Reserve Component Programs.

 The Special Needs Parent Toolkit (from Military OneSource) is a good resource for parents.
 There’s an entire chapter on relocation.